nguyen599/BrainMAP/README.md

 ```

 #### 3. How to share running logs
 Add team members to the team account.
 On the left column in `https://wandb.ai/{your-team-name}`, click on `Invite Team Members`.
-(Here please type in my user-name vjd5zr)
+(Here please type in my account vjd5zr@virginia.edu)

 ### Step 2: Running experiments
 Running all of the commands in `run.sh`.